CrunchyData/postgres-operator/docs/content/installation/metrics/other/helm-metrics.md

 ### Configuration - `values.yaml`

 The `values.yaml` file contains all of the configuration parameters for deploying the PostgreSQL Operator Monitoring infrastructure.
 The [values.yaml file](https://github.com/CrunchyData/postgres-operator/blob/master/installers/metrics/helm/values.yaml)
 contains the defaults that should work in most Kubernetes environments, but it may require some customization.

+Note that in OpenShift and CodeReady Containers you will need to set the `disable_fsgroup` to `true` attribute to `true` if you are using the `restricted` Security Context Constraint (SCC).
+If you are using the `anyuid` SCC, you will need to set `disable_fsgroup` to `false`.

 For a detailed description of each configuration parameter, please read the [PostgreSQL Operator Monitoring Installer Configuration Reference](<{{< relref "/installation/metrics/metrics-configuration.md">}}>)